-Reaching up to 6 feet with the use of a step stool if needed to manipulate equipment or to retrieve supplies.
-Gathering items for injections and invasive procedures.
-Drawing up solutions from a vial into a syringe.
-Palpating external body land marks to line up imaging or therapeutic devices.

-Communicating in a clear and concise manner with staff and patients.
-Asking patients questions to obtain appropriate medical history.
+Pushing F mobile imaging equipment throughout the hospital.
+Pulling F Tactile Sensitivity F Reaching up to 6 feet with the use of a step stool if needed to Talking F manipulate equipment or to retrieve supplies.
+Gathering Hearing F items for injections and invasive procedures.
+Drawing up Seeing F solutions from a vial into a syringe.
+Palpating external body Communicating F land marks to line up imaging or therapeutic devices.
+Sitting 0 Carrying (up to 25 pounds) 0 Communicating in a clear and concise manner with staff and Stooping 0 patients.
+Asking patients questions to obtain appropriate Kneeling 0 medical history.
 Listening to responses.
-Visually assessing the patient.
-Hearing various background sounds during equipment operation and when person speaking is wearing a protective mask over the mouth.
+Visually assessing Balancing NA the patient.
+Hearing various background sounds during Climbing NA equipment operation and when person speaking is wearing a Crawling NA protective mask over the mouth.
 Viewing color distinctions.